alexandruradovici/harbour/README.md

 *mkdir* | Create directory
 *ps* | Report process status
-*pwd* | Print the full filename of the current working directory *which* | Locate a command
+*pwd* | Print the full filename of the current working directory *sleep* | Suspend execution for an interval of time *which* | Locate a command

 ### id